Kingxukai/linux/Documentation/filesystems/resctrl.rst

 max_threshold_occupancy is a user configurable value to determine the occupancy at which an RMID can be freed.

-The mon_llc_occupancy_limbo tracepoint gives the precise occupancy in bytes for a subset of RMID that are not immediately available for allocation.
+The mon_llc_occupancy_limbo tracepoint gives the woke precise occupancy in bytes for a subset of RMID that are not immediately available for allocation.
 This can't be relied on to produce output every second, it may be necessary to attempt to create an empty monitor group to force an update.
 Output may